skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ # This will generate ~/.config/gcloud/application_default_credentials.json.
   $ gcloud auth application-default login

-If you meet the following error (*RemoveError: 'requests' is a dependency of conda and cannot be removed from conda's operating environment*) while running :code:`conda install -c conda-forge google-cloud-sdk`, please try :code:`conda update --force conda` and run it again.
+If running :code:`conda install -c conda-forge google-cloud-sdk` produces the error *"RemoveError: 'requests' is a dependency of conda and cannot be removed from conda's operating environment"*, try :code:`conda update --force conda` first and rerun the command.

 **Azure**